thunderzips/CarlaUtils/WaypointFinderGUI/Readme.md

             To specify the waypoint to spawn the ego vehicle at o -> select "npc" (obstacle vehicles) mode
-            Adds the waypoints clicked for npc spawning w -> select "waypoints" mode
+            Adds the waypoints clicked for npc spawning Spawns an npc at the waypoint
+    d -> select "del" mode.
+            Deletes the selected npc vehicle
+    w -> select "waypoints" mode
             Adds the waypoints clicked for waypoint following for ego vehicle q -> comes back to default mode.
 Points clicked will not be saved